fluentform/fluentform-developer-docs/src/database/orm/relationship.md

 ## Introduction

 Database tables are often related to one another.
-For example, a blog post may have many comments, or an order could be related to the user who placed it.
+For example, a form may have many submissions, or submission could be related to the user who submit it.
 Fluent ORM makes managing and working with these relationships easy, and supports several types of relationships:

 - `One To One`
 - `One To Many`